Updated 11/04/25

 Step One

 First, prepare the pots or containers that the cuttings will go into.
 You need a gritty compost, so add coarse horticultural grit to multi-purpose compost.
-The grit helps with drainage, which will ensure your cuttings won’t rot.
+To clarify, the grit helps with drainage, which will ensure your cuttings won’t rot.

 pelargoniums